 - Uncontrollable muscle spasms

-First aid suggestions
+First aid for spider bites

 Remember that first aid for a venomous spider bite depends on the species of spider.
 Suggestions include:

 Funnel-web and mouse spider – firmly bandage the affected area.
 Splint if possible.
 Make sure the person lies still, because not moving will help to slow the venom moving through the body.

 Red-back and white-tailed spider – wash the bitten area thoroughly.
 Do not bandage because pressure will increase pain.
 Apply an icepack.